GeniusDai/kingpin/README.md

 ### Async Logger:

-    1. Get mutex for the log buffer, if it's locked, it will block.
+    1. Get mutex for the log buffer, if it's locked, thread will block.

     2. Write log to the buffer.